League of Coloured Peoples: Activities

-In addition to its primary focus, it was involved in other civil-rights issues, such as opposing the persecution of the Jews in Germany.

 The colour bar in the workplace

 From its inception in 1931 until the outbreak of World War II, the League's primary focus was eliminating the colour bar (the restrictions placed on a group of people due to their race or colour) in the British workplace, in social life, and in housing.
 Throughout Britain in the 1930s, black people were refused service in many restaurants, hotels, and lodging houses.
 They also found it extremely difficult to find employment in many industries; the medical profession in particular drew the attention of the league, most likely due to founder and president Harold Moody's personal struggles in that area.
 By 1935, a branch of the league focusing on equality in the shipping industry had grown to over 80 members.
 During the 1930s, The League of Coloured Peoples struck many blows for blacks in the workplace.

 The Charter of Coloured People

 The Charter of Coloured People "demanded full self-government at the earliest opportunity for people living under British colonial rule, and an end to discrimination on racial grounds in all spheres of public life in the UK."